Tugbars/Threadpool-Epoll-Based-Server/README.md

 This repository contains a C++ application designed to efficiently manage client connections and MySQL database interactions using a hybrid approach that combines non-blocking sockets, `epoll`, and a thread pool.
 This design ensures scalability, efficiency, and simplicity in handling numerous client connections and database operations.
 Each connection is supported by one thread, but with a few tweaks, this can be scaled up to handle multiple connections per thread, leveraging the full potential of the thread pool and `epoll`.

+The server is based on the TCP communication protocol, utilizes heartbeats for client connectivity management, and supports a dual-stack IP approach (IPv4 and IPv6).

 ## Design Decisions

 ### One Thread per Socket